Announcing Additional 2020 Grants

 Working inwards as well as out

 We know that we continue to have much to learn as an organization.
-In addition to these investments, the Community Foundation is undergoing a year-long racial equity learning agenda with Tenacity Consulting.
+In addition to these investments, the Community Foundation is undergoing a year-long, facilitated racial equity learning agenda.
 As we continue to learn internally, we commit to transparency and open-source sharing of as much information as possible.
 Our goal, beyond development of our staff and board, is to inform the community of our work, and starting in the new year, to share knowledge along our organizational journey for others to use as inspiration or resource.